rdinch/MathResourceStudio-Help/docs/exercise-sets/Algebra/equations---single-variable-(one-side).md

 To use a dot for multiplication rather than the common multiplication symbol, select the check box for the Use Dot for Multiplication option in the options pane.

+!!! tip
-TIP: If no multiplication symbol is desired, leave out the multiplication symbol when creating a pattern: nv or nd to get 4b or 2.3k instead of 4 x b or 2.3 x k
+    If no multiplication symbol is desired, leave out the multiplication symbol when creating a pattern: nv or nd to get 4b or 2.3k instead of 4 x b or 2.3 x k

 Enclose negative values in parentheses